Four bin system

 Why this change?

-Under the State Government’s Circular Economy Policy released in February 2020, all Victorian councils must have a standard four-bin system or equivalent by 2030 to achieve more and better recycling and less landfill.
+Under the Victorian Government’s Circular Economy Policy released in February 2020, all Victorian councils must have a standard four-bin system or equivalent by 2030 to achieve more and better recycling and less landfill.

 Achievements so far

-We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2022 we completed two years of the new service.
+We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2023 we celebrated 3 years of the new service.

-The table below demonstrates the success of our high diversion rate (as of June 2022):
+The table below demonstrates the success of our high diversion rate (as of end February 2023):

 ||Cars off road (equivalent)

 - 5,733 tonnes of glass was sent to ASQ in Bendigo and is being repurposed into the road base materials.

 - 28,938 tonnes of FOGO material sent to BIOMIX in Stanhope and is being turned into Australian standard compost.

 - 8,421 tonnes of comingled recycling was sent to APR in Truganina for processing of paper/cardboard, steel, aluminium, and plastics categories 1, 2 and 5.